Skip to content

 According to the Harvard Business Review“The Volkswagen Group in 2017 announced that they would offer 80 new electric vehicles across their brands by 2025 and electric versions of every one of its models by 2030.
 In the same year, GM went public with plans to put at least 20 new electric models on the road by 2023.
 They are not alone; Bloomberg New Energy Finance predicts that 500 different EV models will be available globally by 2022.”

-• As EVs have become a viable market, the need for a more extensive charging infrastructure has grown considerably.
+• As electric vehicles have become a viable market, the need for a more extensive charging infrastructure has grown considerably.
 There are over 280,000 public charging stations in the E.U. (aiming for 1 million by 2024) and, in Japan, there are now more EV charging stations than there are gas stations.

 • Developing EV infrastructure is a priority for every major nation, including developing economies.
 In China, for example, the target is to reach 4.3 million private chargers and 500,000 public chargers by 2030.
 In France, the private charger target is 7 million.